or

 direction string Scan direction: inbound (request) or outbound (response, when outbound scanning is enabled)

-provider string LLM provider (openai, anthropic, gemini, ollama)
+provider string LLM provider (openai, anthropic, gemini, ollama, azure, bedrock, vertex, or an openaiCompatible[].name)

 model string Model name from the request body